Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

 Holding a party accountable for their actions is of the utmost importance when making a claim.
+This is crucial when it comes to how much compensation for flight delays you may receive.
 So, if you wish to proceed with a claim, either alone or using our No Win No Fee flight delay claims service, then there are a few things you can do to make things move more smoothly.
 And these are:

 - Gather all the documents relating to your claim – this means all the initial booking receipts and confirmation letters/emails.
 Also, boarding passes, and any correspondence you have had with the airline regarding the claim.

 - Document the event accurately – this means putting all the facts together, the flight number, date and time of the flight, and the reasons for the delay as told by the airline.